 Naloxone blocks or reverses the effects of opioid medication, including extreme drowsiness, slowed breathing, or loss of consciousness.
 An opioid is sometimes called a narcotic.

-Naloxone nasal (for use in the nose) is used to treat a narcotic overdose in an emergency situation.
-This medicine should not be used in place of emergency medical care for an overdose.
+Naloxone nasal (for use in the nose) is used to treat a narcotic overdose in an emergency situation. naloxone should not be used in place of emergency medical care for an overdose.

 Naloxone nasal is also used to help diagnose whether a person has used an overdose of an opioid.